viewedlobster/verona/sample/subt/motivation.md

 }
 ```

+* Question: Should classes really be extendable?
+There is a case to be made for
+  classes to not be extendable: to be sure that you don't muck about in some
+  extending class code when you change a method in the extended class.

 * TODO: check how you would actually write a thing like this in verona
+* TODO: add description of what extension actually means
 * TODO: more concrete/realistic example

 #### Traits